 days, weeks, months went by and painfully realizing this is real and it is staying for God knows how long, I began to plot my escape.
 My son was accepted for a masters program in Oxford and I decided to accompany him in September.
 But slowly the rest of the world began to shut its door on America which complicated everything for me.

 A couple of weeks ago, I stumbled onto something that made my heart jump and gave me butterflies in my stomach.
 It’s this farm to table culinary school in Cork, Ireland.
-Last year, I was looking at going to a culinary school but unfortunately my son’s cancer relapsed and had put that dream on hold.
+Last year, I was looking at getting a certificate in culinary at a community college close to where I live but unfortunately my son’s cancer relapsed and had put that dream on hold.
 Although disappointed, I wasn’t excited about the school I was going to anyway so no love loss there.
 At least I told myself that to feel better.

 After a few minutes of kneading, I placed the dough in an oiled bowl and left it to rise.
 I came back to check after an hour and found that it didn’t rise.
 I started to feel frustrated.
 I didn’t understand the emotions I was going through but I knew my frustration has turned into anger.
 My husband came into the kitchen and I told him about the situation.
 He asked the mistakes I made.
 Maybe you should knead the dough longer.
 You can perhaps start all over again.
 None of his suggestions were helping, thank you very much!
 I continued on to the next step anyway.
 I rolled the dough into 24 balls, drenched each one in breadcrumbs and left them to rise.
 At this point, I was so angry that I needed to calm down and decided to take a long bath.
 As I sat on the tub, tears rolled down my face while listening to Taylor Swift’s new album.
 I hate the world today.
 I feel so hopeless.
 I hate my life.
 What is really my purpose in life?
 Nothing!
 I skipped bargaining and went straight to depression.